marwal1987/todo-app-expo-router/README.md

 # TODO

-### Create SectionList in home and connect 'done' from detail.
-Separate styling when done?
+## Create SectionList in home and connect 'done' from detail.
+Separate styling on mark-done